 It’s also fair to have priorities that are higher than your date or spouse.
 Even if you place your spouse at the top of the list, there may still be times when something else is more urgent.

 It’s fair during those times to demand and expect she respects your higher priorities, that she willingly takes a step back, or even that she supports you through them.

-2. Demand a balance of give & take
+2. Demand at least a balance of give & take

 An asshole -or just a poor dater- may make it a point to always take more than he gives.

 A nice guy white knight instead may give far more than he receives and either be cool with that, or try to give even more.

 An “eagle” instead is far more fluid, and he adapts to people, goals, and circumstances.

 However, he generally doesn’t like or appreciate women who demand more than they give, and he generally rejects relationships where he is “shortchanged” (ie.: “sucker’s trades”).